 Crucial: So-called legal highs are not legal, and some are more dangerous than the drugs they mimic.
 Find out more about novel psychoactive substances, aka illegal highs.

 Cannabis is the most widely-used illegal drug in the United Kingdom.
 Because so many people have taken it, the risks are felt to be well understood, and many people see it as a safer drug.
-However there are still risks:
+However there are still risks, especially for young people and those with anxiety or other mental health concerns:

-- Smoking cannabis mixed with tobacco is as harmful to health and addictive as smoking.
+- Cannabis mixed with tobacco is as harmful to health and addictive as smoking.

 - People who sell cannabis often encourage you to try other drugs, with higher risks.

 Cannabis is a drug which can have long-lasting effects.
 Some people seem to suffer more from this than others.
-If your use is getting in the way of study, work, or getting on with your life, and you are struggling to change or stop, then help is available.
+If cannabis use is causing you anxiety, making you feel bad or getting in the way of study, work, or getting on with your life then help is available.